constellation4sitecore/zodiac-sitecore10/README.md

 - A framework for creating dynamic robots.txt and sitemap.xml responses for each site in the installation

 # Installation
 There are several options, depending upon what you want to do.
-In all cases, you need a target Sitecore 9.1 installation! so...
+In all cases, you need a target Sitecore 10 installation! so...

 ## Step 1: Compatibility Check!
 ### Workstation Assumptions:
 - You are running Windows 10, 64-bit.
 - IIS 10 is installed.
 - IIS Url Rewrite 2.1 https://www.iis.net/downloads/microsoft/url-rewrite is installed.
-- Your Windows instance meets Sitecore's minimum requirements of 4 cores and > 12 GB of RAM
+- Your Windows instance meets Sitecore's minimum requirements of 4 cores and > 16 GB of RAM
 - If you're running SOLR and SQL Server locally as well, we recommend having even more cores & RAM available. (at least 8 threads)

 ___If your machine does not meet these minimums, you will likely experience resource-related problems that are virtually impossible to troubleshoot.___

 ### Development Enviornment Assumptions:
-- For Sitecore 9.1, you must have the .NET Framework SDK version 4.7.1 installed.
+- For Sitecore 10, you must have the .NET Framework SDK version 4.8 installed.
-- This solution was tested on Visual Studio 2017 v15.9.9.
+- This solution was tested on Visual Studio 2019 v16.6.5.
 - You must run Visual Studio in "as Administrator" mode to ensure you have sufficient local privileges.
 - Your NuGet feeds should include the Sitecore package feeds.
 You can get the feed links here: https://sitecore.myget.org/gallery/sc-packages
-- If you are using Team Development for Sitecore (TDS) this solution was tested with TDS version 5.8.0.6.
-- Although not required, we use the SlowCheetah Visual Studio extension.
-If you are not going to use SlowCheetah, you may have to adjust a NuGet package.

-### Sitecore Installation Prerequisites:
-- Solr 7.2+
-- SQL Server 2016 Update 2+
-- Your Sitecore license file

-## Step 2: Install Sitecore 9.1+
+## Step 2: Install Sitecore 10
 Since these instructions are intended for developers expecting to use Zodiac for development, we assume you are installing a "Standalone" local instance of Sitecore on your personal development machine.

 - Follow the instructions on https://dev.sitecore.net/
 - Note the hostname and the installation folder of your new install, you'll need these facts later.

-## Step 3: Verify Sitecore 9.1 is Installed Correctly
+## Step 3: Verify Sitecore 10 is Installed Correctly
 It is essential that you have a "stock" copy of Sitecore running before proceeding.
 - If you load your supplied hostname, do you get the default Sitecore web page?
 - Can you log into Sitecore?